litestar-org/litestar/docs/usage/logging.rst

 ^^^^^^^^^^^^^^^^^

 `Picologging <https://github.com/microsoft/picologging>`_ is a high performance logging library that is developed by Microsoft.
-Litestar will default to using this library automatically if its installed - requiring zero configuration on the part of the user.
+Litestar will default to using this library automatically if it is installed - requiring zero configuration on the part of the user.
 That is, if ``picologging`` is present the previous example will work with it automatically.

 Using StructLog